What is H-1B Cap-Gap?

 Although the Cap-Gap extension of OPT/STEM OPT is automatic if the student is eligible, the student will need to apply for an updated I-20 indicating that the OPT/STEM OPT work authorization has been extended through September 30.
 Please note that students will need to have a pending or approved H-1B petition in order to receive a Cap-Gap I-20.
 Being selected in the lottery is not the same as a pending or approved H-1B petition and the lottery selection does not trigger a Cap-Gap extension.

-Students can apply for the Cap-Gap I-20 by submitting the Cap-Gap Extension I-20 Application and the I-797 Receipt or Approval Notice to [email protected].
+Students can apply for the Cap-Gap I-20 by submitting the Cap-Gap Extension I-20 Application and the I-797 Receipt or Approval Notice in the ISSS Student Portal.

 The status for dependents of F-1 students with Cap-Gap Extension will automatically have their status extended as well.
 If applying for the Cap-Gap I-20, an updated I-20 for the F-2 dependents will also be issued.